S0NES-zz/100Days/day81to90/infiniteScroll/readme.md

 **Tier:** 1-Beginner

-This is a simple challenge only to have fun with clip path aniamtions
+This is a simple challenge only to have fun with js infinite functions
 ## User Stories

 -   [✔️] User can never reach the end